 As a frugal shopper, it is oh-so-tempting to buy cheap clothes and shoes.
 The problem is, they rarely hold up…and within just a few months you are doling out more money for more new clothes.
 It’s a cycle that can be hard to break – and it can end up breaking the bank.

-Rather than focusing on the latest fashion, it is best to buy quality clothing that will last for years.
+Rather than focusing on the latest fashion, one of the tips for being frugal is to buy quality clothing that will last for years.
 You can find frugal clothing deals at end-of-the-season sales and by seeking out quality threads at thrift stores.

 Finding frugal shoes is a little more difficult – and some argue that it is just best to pony up for a pair of really good shoes.
 My best tip for buying affordable shoes is to find a quality shoe that you like and then shop for the best prices online.
 And – if you find a screaming deal – buy a couple pairs!